ArdanaCLM/ardana-dev-tools/README.md

 #### .astack-env

-This is a dump of the environment setting that were active when the cloud was being deployer, which can be sourced to setup the same environment if you wish to run additional commands against the same cloud.
+This is a dump of the environment setting that were active when the cloud was being deployed, which can be sourced to setup the same environment if you wish to run additional commands against the same cloud.

 #### ardana-vagrant